-After 25 years, Sheila has handled just about every conceivable situation, and answered any question imaginable, but she is always up for a new challenge.
+After more than two decades, Sheila has handled just about every conceivable situation, and answered any question imaginable, but she is always up for a new challenge.

 As our head technician, Sheila also keeps track of supplies and equipment, from the surgical monitors that keep your dog safe under anesthesia, to the cotton balls we use to clean your cat's ears.
 Around the clinic, Sheila is affectionately referred to as "The Voice of Reason".

-Outside the clinic, Sheila works with cattle, tends her garden, plays fetch with her cat Stanley, and shares her wicked sense of humor with family and friends.
+Outside the clinic, Sheila works with cattle, tends her garden, plays with her farm cats, and shares her wicked sense of humor with family and friends.

 "I look forward to meeting you and working with your animal friends."